canton7/Stylet/README.md

 Stylet is a small but powerful ViewModel-first MVVM framework for WPF, which allows you to write maintainable and extensible code in a way which is easy to test.
 Stylet's aims to:

- - Solve the blockers, niggles, and annoyances which hamper MVVM development without a framework using simple but powerful concepts.
+ - Solve the blockers, niggles, and annoyances which hamper MVVM development without a framework, using simple but powerful concepts.
  - Be obvious to people picking up your project for the first time: there's very little magic
  - Be easy to verify/validate.
 The LOC count is low, and it comes with a very comprehensive test suite.
 The code is well-written and well-documented.
  - Be flexible while providing sensible defaults.
 Almost any part of the framework can be overridden if you wish, but you probably won't want to.